-19. Things change, people change, and yes you change – Just because you spent most of your high school education wanting to be a teacher, doesn’t mean that you will always want to be a teacher!
+19. Things change, people change, and yes, you change – Just because you spent most of your high school education wanting to be a teacher doesn’t mean that you will always want to be a teacher!
 (I never wanted to be a teacher, just using it as a narrative).

-18. Never let your school experience hold you back – We aren’t all lucky enough to be popular or pretty or a straight-A student (I was a C student if you are interested) but that being said never let your school experience hold you back from living life, from being who you want to be.
+18. Never let your school experience hold you back.
+We aren’t all lucky enough to be popular or pretty or a straight-A student (I was a C student, if you are interested), but that being said, never let your school experience hold you back from living life, from being who you want to be.
 High school is five years of your life!
 That’s five short years in the scheme of the rest of your life!

 17. Remember the teachers that inspired you – Teachers are weird creatures, they spend five years trying to educate you, and we often remember the ones that were the angry ones or the difficult ones.
 Teachers are still humans!

-16. You can’t excel at everything (but you can try) – We often spend our school experience competing against others whether it be sport, drama, music, most popular etc. This often extends well into adulthood, and we spend our 20’s, and even 30’s believing that we need to compete for everything!
+16. You can’t excel at everything (but you can try) – We often spend our school experience competing against others whether it be sport, drama, music, most popular etc. This often extends well into adulthood, and we spend our 20s, and even 30’s believing that we need to compete for everything!
 That’s a lie; we don’t!

-5. The Office-Politics – Depending on where you decide to spend your career, there will always be ‘Office’ politics.
+5. Office Politics – There will always be’ Office’ politics depending on where you decide to spend your career.
 It will always be one rule for one and a rule for everyone else.
 No manager is ever the same, and it doesn’t have to be an office for you to feel on the outside.
 I told myself daily that ‘it was the money’ that kept me from just walking out there and then!

-4. No one ever knows what the hell is going on (It’s a myth) – I’ve been a girlfriend, a wife, a best friend, an employee and a mother and in all honesty, there is no science to doing any of it right.
-You just get on with it and hope that it makes a difference.
-So don’t beat yourself up if you have a bad day or you feel like you are failing because you are not!
+4. No one ever knows what the hell is going on (It’s a myth) – I’ve been a girlfriend, a wife, a best friend, an employee and a mother, and in all honesty, there is no science to doing any of it right.
+You get on with it and hope that it makes a difference.
+So don’t beat yourself up if you have a bad day or feel like you are failing because you are not!

-- Lastly, 20 years…a lot can change in 20 years, and at the same time, nothing can change at all.
+1. Lastly, 20 years…a lot can change in 20 years, and at the same time, nothing can change at all.
 Remember to take time to smell the roses, enjoy the little things and take lots of photos!
 You never know when those photos will be all you have left!